 - On 20/11/2022, the company signed a contract for the transfer of a securitization portfolio to EFG Hermes Securitization company according to which the financial rights related to some consumer financing contracts have been transferred to EFG Hermes Securitization company (the assignee), and its value amounted to 988 989 471 Egyptian pounds, and its current value is 943 981 848 pounds Egypt. - The transferred securitization portfolio includes 108 177 consumer financing contracts and 273 812 rights-creating purchase data, generating cash flows represented in collecting the amounts owed by debtors during the period starting on 1/12/2022 and ending on 30/11/2023. - They are short-term nominal bonds in exchange for financial rights and deferred payments (securitization bonds) that are negotiable, non-convertible into shares, and subject to expedited recall starting from the sixth month of issuance (the fourth coupon) for a period of 12 months, with a total value of 854 500 000 Egyptian pounds only, with a nominal value (one hundred pounds) for one bond.
 The bonds are consumed considering the actual proceeds of the portfolio after 3 months, starting from the day following the closing date of the subscription door, then monthly after the first coupon, with a fixed annual return of 14.85%.
-The first coupon is paid after 3 months, then monthly, starting from the day following the closing date of the subscription door.
+The first coupon is paid after 3 months, then monthly, starting from the day following the closing date of the subscription door. - EFG Hermes Securitization Company made a special placement of securitization bonds based on the approval of the General Authority for Financial Supervision to put the bonds, and the subscription in the bonds was fully covered through a private placement that closed on 12/12/2022, and the profits achieved from transferring the securitization portfolio amounted to an amount 74 992 538 Egyptian pounds.

-Notes to Consolidated financial statements for the year ended December 31, 2024 (In the notes all amounts are shown in EGP unless otherwise stated)
+Notes to Consolidated financial statements for the Period ended March 31, 2025 (In the notes all amounts are shown in EGP unless otherwise stated)